-Trees are a vital part of Australians diverse eco system and diseased a or fallen trees can provide nutrients back into the earth and homes for Australia’s wildlife, However diseased, damages or dead trees can be a threat in populated areas and should be removed immediately by Branch Management.
+Trees are a vital part of Australians diverse eco system and diseased or fallen trees can provide nutrients back into the earth and homes for Australia’s wildlife.
+However diseased, damaged or dead trees can be a threat in populated areas and should be removed immediately by Branch Management.

 Tree removal and pruning exercises are strenuous and time consuming, and may not be easy without a qualified person.
 Doing the job can be dangerous since you may lack the required skills.
 You need to make sure that the company you hire are certified and have the appropriate workplace liability insurance to avoid un expected cost.